-The existence and properties of our $\varepsilon$-concentrated traveling vortex pair are summarized in the following result.
-The existence of such a solution can be seen in \cite{smets-vanschaftingen}, and the finer properties of the solution claimed in the following theorem are shown in \cite{DDMPVP2023}.
+The existence and properties of our $\varepsilon$-concentrated travelling vortex pair are summarized in the following result.
+The existence of such a solution can be seen in \cite{smets-vanschaftingen}, and the relevant properties of the solution claimed in the following theorem are shown in \cite{DDMPVP2023}.